eliasdorneles/moomoolah/README.md

 TODO:

-- [ ] split "Manage entries" into separate Expenses and Income screens
+- [X] split "Manage entries" into separate Expenses and Income screens
+- [X] implement delete entry
 - [ ] display next 6 months forecast on main screen
+- [ ] ask confirmation when exiting with unsaved changes
 - [ ] add special function for "Savings" category: accumulate it on forecast => the idea is to be able to forecast:
         - "will i have enough to pay for the upcoming expenses?"